marcobesier/keccak-sha3-lean4/README.md

 ## Testing

-Since the "Ethereum-like" `keccak256` was my main motivation for creating this repo, it is the only hash function that comes with some tests.
+Since the "Ethereum-like" `keccak256` was the main motivation for creating this repo, it is the only hash function that comes with some tests.
 After cloning the repo, you can run these tests via:

 ```bash